CMPSC403-AlleghenyCollege-Fall2021/community_guidelines/README.md

 ### Interactions on Discord

 - Be respectful.
-- Send messages into the correct server.
+- Send messages into the correct channel.
 - Only use appropriate language.
 - Do not share the server link with others outside of the organizations.